DarkoGNU/DarkoGNU.github.io/_pages/skills.md

 I can, of course, translate English to Polish, too.
 The result won't be perfect, just like my English isn't at a native level yet.
 But it will usually be good enough :)

-## Basic front&#8209;end
+## Basic front-end

-If I can make a simple website, I think I'm allowed to say that I know how to do some basic front&#8209;end stuff.
+If I can make a simple website, I think I'm allowed to say that I know how to do some basic front-end stuff.

 That's nothing fancy, of course.
 DarkoGNU.eu uses [Jekyll](https://jekyllrb.com/), a static website generator, and a theme called [Minimal Mistakes](https://mademistakes.com/work/minimal-mistakes-jekyll-theme/).